andrew0harney/Semantic-encoding-model/README.md

 ---------------------------------
 Notes:

+Need to check if numpy/scipy are configured to use BLAS/ATLAS libraries for optimised linear alg.

 While some effort was made to keep this code general, it was ultimately written with a specific project in mind.
 Therefore it is not intended as a general release package, however, I hope it may provide some use and it should still be straightforward to adapt.